anvetsu/reo/docs/recip.md

 This document presents some functions and operators that you will find handy for data processing and analysis.
 You will be presented with code recipes.
-Short explanations will be provided, where that is absolutley required.
+Short explanations will be provided, where that is absolutely required.

 ## Making Sequences